Hilary Joyce-Owens BG / ADCRG / TCRG

 Erin Peachey TCRG

-Erin’s dancing career started when she was 4 years old with the Linda Fryday School of Irish Dancing where she had the privilege of dancing at many festivals and theatres all over the UK and Europe.
-Erin was destined to be a champion and won her 1st World Championship gold medal in the much loved Dance Drama section.
+Erin began her Irish dancing career at the age of four with the Linda Fryday School of Irish Dancing, where she had the privilege of performing at numerous festivals and theatres across the UK and Europe.
+A natural performer and competitor, she won her first World Championship gold medal in the much-loved Dance Drama section.

 Hilary Joyce-Owens BG / ADCRG / TCRG

-She has been fortunate to have choreographed pieces for various tv shows including Blue Peter, Michael McIntyre Xmas Show, This Morning on ITV and has also choreographed pieces for an Irish Cultural week in Karachi in Pakistan, the Irish Embassy in London, the Irish Peace Concert at the Royal Albert Hall, St Patricks Day Ball as well as pieces and workshops for audience participation in Leicester Square in London and the famous Fleadh in Finsbury Park.
+Hilary’s choreography has been featured on television programs including Blue Peter, The Michael McIntyre Christmas Show, and ITV’s This Morning.
+She has also created works for international cultural events, such as the Irish Cultural Week in Karachi, productions for the Irish Embassy in London, the Irish Peace Concert at the Royal Albert Hall, the St. Patrick’s Day Ball, as well as performances and workshops at Leicester Square and the celebrated Fleadh in Finsbury Park.

-Hilary travels worldwide adjudicating and has officiated at all major championships, including the World, All Ireland and the American National Championships.
+As an adjudicator, Hilary travels extensively across the globe and has officiated at major championships, including the World, All Ireland, and the American National Championships.

 Marie Duffy Pask - London SDCRG/ BG/ ACDRG/ TCRG

-Marie's carer began at the age of six with dance teacher Maitiu O'Maoileidigh at the world famous Inis Eagle Academy in Dublin.
+Our newly elected Uachtarán (President) of An Coimisiún Le Rinci Gaelacha, Marie Duffy Pask, began her dance career at the age of six with dance teacher Maitiu O'Maoileidigh at the world famous Inis Eagle Academy in Dublin.
 Having successfully passed the TCRG exam she continued as a director at Inis Ealga, during which time the school enjoyed success at all majors including All Ireland and World Championships, winning many titles.
 In 1998, she set up the Marie Duffy Irish Dance School in Dublin, which enjoyed continuing success at the major championships

 Marie's dance show career began in 1996 when she was invited by Michael Flatley to work on Lord of the Dance which was followed by Feet of Flames, Celtic Tiger, The Return of Michael Flatley and most recently Dangerous Games.
 She has worked at many prestigious events including The Prince's Trust and the Ryder Cup in the UK, the Oscars in Los Angeles, Prince Alberts Red Cross Ball in Monaco and recently for HRH Prince Charles at Buckingham Palace.
 Her television work includes Dancing with the Stars and Superstars of Dance in the USA and Tonights the Night, Britain's Got Talent and Strictly Come Dancing in the UK.